 Homes that are scheduled for trash pick up on those four holidays are picked up the next day.
 For example, if July 4 is on a Monday, and your normal trash collection day is Monday, your trash will be picked up on Tuesday.
 This pushes trash and recycling collection for the rest of the week back one day.
-Wednesday's routes will be collected on Thursday and Thursday's routes will be collected on Friday.
+Tuesday's routes will be collected Wednesday, Wednesday's routes will be collected on Thursday and Thursday's routes will be collected on Friday.
 The following week we will return to the normal collection schedule.

 If your road or street is not listed in the schedule, call Public Works 892-3649.

 The contractor will collect trash on a private road that is constructed to Town private road specifications, provided that all of the property owners along the private road sign a waiver of liability and receive approval by the Public Works Director.
 If the property owners do not want to sign a waiver of liability, then the trash will need to be taken out to the public road for collection.